In this article

 You could risk a fine if you pay your tax late, file your tax return after the deadline, or provide inaccurate information.

-Different methods take different amounts of time, so make sure you don’t leave it too late for your chosen method.
+Different methods take different amounts of time, so make sure you don’t leave it too late.
 You can find out the average timings on the HMRC website.

 If you’re exporting goods to another country, you will charge a zero rate on them.
 You have to include VAT on your invoices, but charge at 0%.
 Zero rates apply to goods exported from: